Court Appearance and Plea Information

 A plea of no contest means that you do not contest the state’s charge against you.
 A plea of no contest cannot be used against you in a subsequent civil suit for damages.

 A plea of not guilty means that you are informing the Court that you deny guilt or that you have a good defense for your case.
 If you plead not guilty, you will need to decide whether to hire an attorney to represent you.

 Zoom Court Rules

-- Keep in mind, while this is an unconventional method for a hearing, it is still a formal court proceeding and all parties will be expected to dress and act accordingly.
+Keep in mind, that while this is an unconventional method for a hearing, it is still a formal court proceeding and all parties will be expected to dress and act accordingly.

-- Valid email addresses for all parties and attorneys should be submitted to the Court Clerk at least 24 hours prior to scheduled hearing.
+Valid email addresses for all parties and attorneys should be submitted to the Court Clerk at least 24 hours prior to a scheduled hearing.